Tumpsh/online-education-course/modules/projects/overview.md

 Projects may be even more important in online learning, where students can run on more varying schedules, and exam-based evaluation is extremely tricky.

-Some course, in fact, are based in projects entirely.
+Some courses, in fact, are based in projects entirely.

 Alternatively, some recommend making all projects optional [(Spencer, 2020)](https://spencerauthor.com/pbl-distance/).